Heating and Air Conditioning Services

 COP (Coefficient Of Performance) is the measure of efficiency for the heating or cooling process in relation to the outside temperature of a heat pump, commonly referenced for geothermal heat pumps.
 The higher the COP ratio, the greater the energy efficiency of the system.

 While preparing to replace an existing or install a new heating and/or air conditioning system, there are numerous factors to consider.

-Type: The first step is determining the type of equipment you need, whether you require a heating solution, such as a Furnace or Boiler; a cooling solution, such as a Central Air Conditioner; or a heating and cooling solution, such as a Heat Pump.
+Type: The first step is determining the type of equipment you need, whether you need a heating system, such as a Furnace or Boiler; a cooling system, such as a Central Air Conditioner; or a heating and cooling system, such as a Heat Pump.
 Or, if you want a renewable heating and cooling solution, a Geothermal Heat Pump may be the right solution.

 Fuel Source: The primary heating and cooling fuel sources are electricity, natural gas, propane, oil and geothermal.
 Equipment options and efficiency ratings will vary based upon fuel source.
 And, converting fuel types may provide additional savings, such as heating oil to natural gas or propane to electricity.

 Size: The proper sizing of a heating and air conditioning system is essential to achieve a comfortable home.
 If too large, the stress of short-cycling (too many starts and stops) can shorten the life of the equipment and increase energy usage.
 If too small, the equipment will run continuously and probably never meet your comfort demands.
 By having a room-by-room load calculation and heat loss-heat gain analysis performed, you will ensure proper sizing.